emincanozcan/laravel-tracker/README.md

 ```
 # How To Track Activities

-There are 2 main using approach for Laravel Tracker.
+Basically, there are 2 main approaches to using Laravel Tracker.
 You can use only one of them or mix both of them.

 ## Tracking Model Activities Automatically